Clicky

 1: Add Fuel Stabilizer

-1. Level the jet ski.
+1. Level the craft to the ground.

 2. Connect the drill pump to the flush port and get the antifreeze ready.